|

 free being, hated and condemned to death as a symbol of otherness

+and change.
 The overseer gives his notice.
 Cat’s relatives

 depart.
 Her father, too, goes “on a trip.”
 Cat’s mother takes